wso2/docs-ob-toolkit-cds/en/docs/get-started/try-out-flow.md

 ### Invoking Consumer Data Standards API

-Once the consumer approves the account consent, the Data Recipient application is eligible to access the account details of the consumer.
+Once the consumer approves the account consent, the Accredited Data Recipient application is eligible to access the account details of the consumer.

 The application can now invoke the **GET/ accounts** endpoint available in the CDS API.
 This retrieves a full list of accounts that the consumer has authorised the application to access.
 The Account Ids returned are used to retrieve